edno/codeception-gherkin-param/README.md

 ## Installation

-The extension can be installed using [Composer](https://getcomposer.org)
+The module can be installed using [Composer](https://getcomposer.org)

 ```bash
 $ composer require edno/codeception-gherkin-param --dev
 ```

-Be sure to enable the extension in `codeception.yml` as shown in [configuration](#configuration) below.
+Be sure to enable the module in `codeception.yml` as shown in [configuration](#configuration) below.

 ## Setup